HF6-PROJECT/web/README.md

 Efforts have been put on fast **onboarding** and **developer experience**.

-This project comes with extensive support for TypeScript, Astro, Tailwind, and VS Code.
+This project comes with extensive support for TypeScript, Astro, Vue, Tailwind, and VS Code.
 It is configured with sensible defaults, a bit of opinions, plus some tricks to make it plays nice together.

 - **TypeScript**: _strictest_ Astro's settings.
 Full-stack, type-safe code base